Macarons or Victim of a Food fashion — Les macarons ou victime d’une mode culinaire

 Drawing circles can definitely help to give you a better idea about sizing the macarons like you want.
 I usually pipe trying to use the same pressure, in one go, to make sure I do not have to pipe down twice for the same macarons.
 So, I make sure the bag has enough and roll the end to make sure the pressure will be sufficient to make a nice round.
 At the end, I try to remove the tip of the bag quickly.
 Hope this helps.

-Pingback by Monday Links and random thoughts « Enthusiastically Human — On June, 25th, 2007 at 8:29 am
+26. Pingback: Monday Links and random thoughts « Enthusiastically Human

 I’m living in singapore and have tried out your recipe. my macarons developed feet but were burnt! so i had to take them out before the stated time was up.